fbpx

 Do you have any paper thicker than what is listed?

-We can print on paper that’s up to 18pt thick.
+We can print on paper that’s up to 350 GSM.
 If you would like to go thicker, we can mount multiple sheets together to double or triple the thickness of your card.
 Request a custom quote here.
-We also have our Double Thick Superfine 34pt Uncoated available as a standard option for business cards.

 Which paper should I choose?